reactivesw/keep-customer-server/documents/orders/carts/Carts_design.md

 ### 2.1.2 Get cart by customer id
 Get a cart by the customer's id, return the one that has been modified most recently, and the cart's state should be `Active`.
-Normally, each customer should has only one cart.
+Each customer should has only one cart that is active.

 ## 2.2 Query cart
 System can Use `where`,`sort`,`expand`,`limit`,`offset` to query carts.